For the First Quarter of 2022

 Comparing Q2 and Q3, the price of the chemical in the European market increased significantly in Q4.
 This tendency was the outcome of an increase in methanol and acetic acid as well as a good trade environment.
 The demand in Germany and Belgium remained robust, with the downstream sector driving demand growth.
 As the year drew to a close, however, gasoline remained weak against naphtha, making it less profitable for gasoline blenders to use naphtha as a blending component and reducing the need for octane boosters such as MTBE.
 Additionally, the impending New Year had a negative impact on the industries, resulting in a decrease in demand and an increase in inventories.

-In the fourth quarter of 2021, MTBE prices in the United States increased in comparison to the previous quarter of 2021.
-Prices reached a high in November, hovering around 898 USD/MT and 956 USD/MT FOB USGC.
-As the New Year approached, prices fell slightly, and the number of new Omicron cases increased in the final week, but the market remained strong overall.
-The price was supported by a lack of coal, as well as an increase in the cost of methanol and isobutylene.
-Weak trade activity and abundant product availability contributed to a low price by year's end.
+In the fourth quarter of 2021, MTBE prices in the United States rose relative to the previous quarter.
+In November, prices were reported to be hanging between 898 USD/MT FOB USGC and 956 USD/MT FOB USGC, which was the highest point.
+With the advent of the New Year and the increase of new Omicron cases in the last week of December, the market saw a modest decline in price, but remained robust.
+The price was sustained by a lack of coal and an increase in the cost of methanol and isobutylene.
+Weak trade activity and enough product supply towards the end of the year led to a low pricing.